 The fair value of the outstanding borrowings on the 2018 Term Loan A is determined by utilizing over-the-counter market quotes for similar instruments, which are considered Level 2 inputs as described in Note 13, Fair Value Measurements.
-As of December 31, 2022 and 2021, the carrying value of the 2018 Term Loan A was \$257.0 million and \$278.1 million, respectively, and the fair value was approximately \$250.0 million and \$278.0 million, respectively.
-The fair value of the outstanding borrowings under the 2018 Term Loan B are determined by utilizing over-the-counter market quotes, which are considered Level 2 inputs as described in Note 13, Fair Value was approximately \$250.0 million and \$278.0 million, respectively.
+As of December 31, 2023 and 2022, the carrying value of the 2018 Term Loan A was \$235.5 million and \$257.0 million, respectively, and the fair value was approximately \$236.1 million and \$250.0 million, respectively.
 The fair value of the outstanding borrowings under the 2018 Term Loan B are determined by utilizing over-the-counter market quotes, which are considered Level 2 inputs as described in Note 13, Fair Value Measurements.
-As of December 31, 2022 and 2021, the carrying amount of the 2018 Term Loan B was \$654.3 million and \$660.5 million, respectively, and the fair value was approximately \$638.8 million and \$663.1 million, respectively.
-The fair value of the outstanding borrowings on the 2018 Revolving Credit Facility approximated its carrying value of \$60.0 million and \$150.0 million as of December 31, 2022 and December 31, 2021, respectively, due to its variable interest rate which reprices frequently and represents floating market rates.
+As of December 31, 2023 and 2022, the carrying value of the outstanding borrowings under the 2018 Term Loan B are determined by utilizing over-the-counter market quotes, which are considered Level 2 inputs as described in Note 13, Fair Value Measurements.
+As of December 31, 2023 and 2022, the carrying amount of the 2018 Term Loan B was \$648.2 million and \$654.3 million, respectively, and the fair value was approximately \$650.6 million and \$638.8 million, respectively.
+The fair value of the outstanding borrowings on the 2018 Revolving Credit Facility approximated its carrying value of \$60.0 million as of December 31, 2022 due to its variable interest rate which reprices frequently and represents floating market rates.